vlcodeignore

 Standard glob patterns are supported:

-matches any number of directories and subdirectories.
+*matches zero or more characters?matches one character[]matches a character range**matches any number of directories and subdirectories.

 -